Nordstrom/kafka-connect-sqs/README.md

 The SQS connector plugin provides the ability to use AWS SQS queues as both a source (from an SQS queue into a Kafka topic) or sink (out of a Kafka topic into an SQS queue).

+## 👋 kafka-connect-sqs is seeking an owner

+This project is seeking a new owner.
+By **November 1st, 2025**, if we cannot find a new owner, we'll begin the process to archive the project.
+See issue Nordstrom/kafka-connect-sqs#61 for more information.

 ## Compatibility matrix

 |Connector version|Kafka Connect API|AWS SDK|